Student-centric advice and objective recommendations

 Finding scholarships is the big first step to take when you’re looking to fund your college education.
 One of the best and most overlooked methods is to look for local scholarships.
 Asking for help from your high school counselor or consulting local community organizations can put you in touch with scholarships for people specifically from your town or neighborhood.
 These opportunities will have far less applicants than national ones, meaning you have a better shot at winning.

-Another great tool is our free scholarship search engine.
+Another great tool is our free scholarship search platform.
 This tool provides a great array of constantly-updated, vetted scholarships at your disposal, custom-suited to your demographics, interests, background, and more.
 Sign up today to be automatically entered into our no-essay scholarship competition!

 Winning scholarships